 13) Houdini’s Magic Shop

 Houdini’s Magic Shop is one of the most popular tourist destinations in Las Vegas.
-The shop sells a wide variety of cheap souvenirs and knick-knacks, but its main attraction is its collection of magicians’ supplies.
+The shop sells various cheap souvenirs and knick-knacks, but its main attraction is its collection of magicians’ supplies.

-Houdini’s offers everything from simple tricks to more complex illusionary devices, and it is a favorite destination for both amateur and professional magicians.
-Even if you’re not interested in purchasing anything, Houdini’s is worth a visit simply to browse the wide array of magic-related items on display.
+Houdini’s offers everything from simple tricks to more complex illusionary devices, and it is a favorite destination for amateur and professional magicians.
+Even if you’re not interested in purchasing anything, Houdini’s is worth a visit to browse the vast array of magic-related items on display.

-Whether you’re a seasoned performer or a first-time spectator, Houdini’s Magic Shop is sure to amaze and amuse you.
+Whether you’re a seasoned performer or a first-time spectator, Houdini’s Magic Shop will amaze and amuse you.
 The shop is located at 3355 S Las Vegas Boulevard, Las Vegas.

 See Related: Best Things to do in the Mojave Desert